Side-by-side

 Strengths

-- Michelin-starred Il Palagio restaurant on property
+- Michelin-starred Il Palagio delivers destination-worthy dining on-property

 Trade-offs